NEU 841 Medical Neuroscience

 Office: 207 Giltner Hall

-Office hours: As this is an online course, I will do my best to answer questions posted within the private discussion within the following timeframes:
+I will do my best to answer questions posted within the private chat within the following time frames:

 - For Emergency topics: as soon as possible